 Globally Certified Wire Additive Manufacturing business.

-AML3D Limited is certified through Lloyd’s Registry, providing direct exposure to commercial opportunities and also in 2018 became ISO 9001 compliant.
+AML3D Limited is certified through Lloyd’s Register, providing direct exposure to commercial opportunities and also in 2018 became ISO 9001 compliant.

 WAMSoft® proprietary software

 Performance optimisation of the process on extensive range of metals.
 The software enables a highly tailored approach to the needs of each client by enabling different pathways and welding operations for different products and materials.

 Quicker production, waste reduction WAM® disrupts ‘subtractive’ metal technologies such as casting, forging and machining, providing cost advantages for numerous metals and alloys.